The 6 Best Neck Stretchers for Pain Relief and Posture Fix

 This immediately relieves the pressure on the discs and the nerves.

-Now everything is in place and the awful pain and stiffness can be dramatically reduced.
+Now everything is in place, and the awful pain and stiffness can be dramatically reduced.

-And all of this is done without medication and unnecessary surgeries.
+All of this is done without medication and unnecessary surgeries.

 How Does a Neck Stretcher Work?